-- public finance governance at national and sub-national levels, - human resource management in public administration, - strong cities for better public service delivery, - - civil society as vital partner of public governance.
+- public finance governance at national and sub-national levels, - human resource management in public administration, - strong cities for better public service delivery, - civil society as vital partner of public governance.

-The results of the Balkan Barometer 2016, the survey conducted by the Regional Cooperation Council on the citizen perception of public institutions in the Western Balkans, stresses the need for PAR:
+The results of the Balkan Barometer 2016, a survey conducted by the Regional Cooperation Council on the citizen perception of public institutions in the Western Balkans, stresses the need for PAR:

-- Credibility of public institutions is low.
-Dissatisfaction with the efficiency and fairness of the public institutions continues to be high. - Governance is perceived as the main obstacle to growth and development. - Corruption is seen to be quite widespread.
-Citizens do not see nor recognize efforts of respective governments in fighting corruption.
-They expect much more to be done. - The business environment is not sufficiently supportive.
-There are complaints regarding the accessibility of information, responsiveness of the governments, and about the predictability of laws and regulations affecting businesses.
+10117414.
+Trust in public institutions is low.
+Dissatisfaction with the efficiency and fairness of the public institutions continues to be high.
+Governance is perceived as the main obstacle to growth and development.
+Corruption seems to be quite widespread.
+Citizens expecting more to be done do not see nor recognize efforts of respective governments in fighting corruption.
+The perceptions of the business environment need to be improved as complaints regarding the access to information, adequate government support, and the predictability of laws and regulations affecting businesses are still voiced.